Milwaukee M18 Fuel Super Sawzall 2722 Review

 Price and Value

-As a kit with the 12.0 Ah High Output battery, you’re looking at $399.
-That’s the same price as Bosch’s GSA18V-125 Core 18V kit.
-It’s also about $50 more than the FlexVolt 2-battery (6.0 Ah) and Makita’s 18V X2 LXT 2-battery (5.0 Ah) kit.
-With performance where it stands, that’s a pretty competitive price and it gets your hands on the newest high-performance battery.
+As a kit with the 12.0 Ah High Output battery, you’re looking at $449.
+If you already have Milwaukee High Output batteries, you can snag the bare tool for $249.
+With performance where it stands, that’s a pretty competitive price and it gets your hands on one of the newest high-performance batteries.

 The Bottom Line